Environmental Seismology – sensing the seismic signals of Earth surface processes

 library("devtools")

 Of course, this requires installing devtools first (e.g., by typing install.packages("devtools")).
 If you need help installing devtools, see the help page on the CRAN website.
-Alternatively, if you do not want or do not manage to work with devtools these versions can be downloaded (no guarantee for the very latest version, see time stamp on GitHub) and used for installation typing
+Alternatively, if you do not want to work with devtools these versions can be downloaded (no guarantee for the very latest version, see time stamp on GitHub) and used for installation typing

 for(i in 1:length(pkgs)) {install.packages(pkgs[i])}